Redimensionner le texte-+=

 • Fluency in English language, verbally and in writing.
 Knowledge of a second language is an advantage.

-• Excellent skills in call handling, interviewing and assessing callers’ needs over the phone.
+• Demonstrate critical analytical skills in navigating complex situations, call handling, interviewing and assessing caller’s needs over the phone.

 • Empathy and confidence in supporting older adults, including the ability to remain calm under pressure and demonstrate diplomacy and tact.